Versions

 The eChook team has moved from using DesignSpark PCB to KiCad for schematic capture and PCB design.
 It wasn't possible to import V1.3 into KiCad so it was recreated.

 This version is used for any 3D renders in this document and the Virtual iBom build aid - both features enabled by the move to KiCad.
-All physical boards are V1.3, there are no current plans to fabricate v1.3.1.
+There are no current plans to fabricate v1.3.1.

 Last updated